Magazyn Inspiracji

 I've noticed this problem in my own improv group and decided to solve it once and for all, for everyone.

-Taking this information into account, I've experimented with other layouts and ended up with a vertical list of categories, with Previous/Next buttons next to each entry.
+Taking the initial feedback into account, I've experimented with other layouts and ended up with a vertical list of categories, with Previous/Next buttons next to each entry.
+And categories formed a colorful vertical gradient!

-Many months later, an embarrassing problem surfaced: it looked like I've designed Magazyn Inspiracji for left-handed users.
-The majority of people had to uncomfortably reach for the buttons to load new words, while people like me didn't have this problem.
+Many months later, an embarrassing problem surfaced: it looked like I'd designed Magazyn Inspiracji for left-handed users.
+The majority of people had to uncomfortably reach for the buttons to load new words.
+That would have been easy to spot if I weren't left-handed…

 It was high time to fix this.